 The designation was recognized in 1999 11 for variety of wines, for the rosé and 2 types of Vin Santo.

-Although brands have appeared on the market only recently, the wines of the best companies have added new prestige in Cortona.
+Although the brands have only appeared in the market recently, the wines of the best companies have added new prestige to Cortona.

 All varieties of wine must be obtained at least dall'85% from the vine.